 - Final delivery

-Supply chain managers closely monitor lead times because delays at any stage can affect the entire operation.
+Supply chain managers closely monitor the turnaround time because delays at any stage can affect the entire operation.

 What Is Lead Time in Shipping?

-Another important concept is what is lead time in shipping.
+Another important concept is what is the business timeline in shipping.

-Shipping time measures the period between shipment preparation and final delivery.
+Shipping lead time measures the period between shipment preparation and final delivery.

 Several factors influence shipping lead times: